 In Vedic science, the meditative mind in samadhi is regarded as the appropriate instrument for knowing the inner reality.
-Pure consciousness, God or Brahman, after all, is beyond name, form, number, time, place and person or it would just be another object or entity in the outer world.
+Pure consciousness, God or Brahman, after all, is beyond any mundane name, form, number, time, place and person or it would just be another object or entity in the outer world.
 That which comprises the totality but is not limited by the totality cannot be examined by the instruments that work to provide knowledge of limited things.

-This does not mean that examining the brain waves of meditators and other scientific experiments of this order are not of any value but that these are secondary and indirect means of knowing the internal reality, like trying to examine a person through their body as reflected in a mirror, rather than examining the body directly.
+This does not mean that examining the brain waves of meditators and other scientific experiments of this order are not of any value, but that these are secondary and indirect means of knowing the internal reality, like trying to examine a person through their body as reflected in a mirror, rather than examining the body directly.

 Yet samadhis cannot be taken without scrutiny either and, like any source of knowledge, they also can be limited, mixed or partial.
-They are of different types and lesser Samadhis may not yield entirely correct knowledge.
+They are of different types and lesser samadhis may not yield entirely correct knowledge.